PhotoVision/PhotoVision.github.io/_pv-markup/shipping-tips.md

 **Salem OR 97301**

 ## Do you accept weekend deliveries?
 We do not accept deliveries on Saturday or Sunday.
 Please do not purchase overnight shipping to arrive on these days.
+Orders that arrive on Saturday and Sunday will either be kept safe in a drop box until Monday or, if a signature is required, be delivered to us Monday.

 ## Questions?
 Please don't hesitate to reach out.
 Our phones are answered by our friendly Team from {{ site.company-info.service-hours }}.